gravitational/teleport/web/packages/teleterm/README.md

 $ make grpc
 ```

-Resulting files can be found in `lib/teleterm/api/gen/proto/go` for Go and `gen-proto-js` for JS.
+Resulting Go and JS files can be found in `gen/proto`.

 ### Generating shared process gRPC protobuf files